Racer5x/Twitter-Application/README.md

 ## Features of the application for Students:
+1) Print details of a user
-1) Automating the process of retweeting on certain kinds of tweets directed towards the user
+2) Automating the process of retweeting on certain kinds of tweets directed towards the user
-2) Gathering information of any Twitter user like
+3) Gathering information of any Twitter user like
 - Number of tweets
 - Number of like tweets
 - Number of friends
-3) Dispaly information about a particular Tweet
+4) Dispaly information about a particular Tweet
-4) Number of Retweets of a particular Tweet
+5) Number of Retweets of a particular Tweet
-5) Tweet Customized Message from the user
+6) Tweet Customized Message from the user